 “Over time,” Goldenberg says, the students “began to appreciate that Harlem is really an amazing place.
 They realized that these were their stories and this was their history.
 They embraced it and were empowered by it.”

-Goldenberg led the project from 2012-16 before moving into an advisory role in order to focus his dissertation – a study of Harlem Prep, an independent community school that from 1967-74 accepted the challenge of educating students “pushed out” of traditional high schools.
+Goldenberg led the project from 2012 to 2016 before moving into an advisory role in order to focus his dissertation – a study of Harlem Prep, an independent community school that from 1967 to 1974 accepted the challenge of educating students “pushed out” of traditional high schools.
 The dissertation takes a deep dive into the administrators, teachers and pedagogy that created a pathway to college for 750 students who had few opportunities elsewhere.